linzhoucool/ObjectOrientedJavascript/assignment3.md

 ### 3

-You must add 2 properties to your own Constructor, the 1st is one of these 4, depending on your character class:
+You must add 2 properties to your own Constructor.

+The 1st property must be one of the following:
 `cloakColor` (if your an Assasin)
 `shieldColor` (if your a Fighter)
 `staffMaterial` (if your a Cleric)
 `capeColor` (if your a Mage)

-The 2nd, is `characterClass` which must have the value of `assassin`, `mage`, `fighter`, or `cleric`, based on the class you selected.
+The 2nd property, is `characterClass` which must have the value of `assassin`, `mage`, `fighter`, or `cleric`, based on the class you selected.

 ### 4

-Your must inherit from the Character prototype.
+Your own character must inherit from the `Character` prototype.

 ### 5